William Slim, 1st Viscount Slim: Retirement

 In 1959, Slim retired and returned to Britain, where he published his memoirs, Unofficial History.
 He had already published his personal narrative of the Burma Campaign, Defeat into Victory, in 1956, which has never been out of print, and in which he candidly talked about his mistakes and the lessons he learned.
 On 24 April 1959, he was appointed a Knight Companion of the Order of the Garter (KG).
-On 15 July 1960, he was created "Viscount Slim of Yarralumla in the Capital Territory of Australia and of Bishopston in the City and County of Bristol".
+On 15 July 1960, he was created "Viscount Slim, of Yarralumla in the Capital Territory of Australia and of Bishopston in the City and County of Bristol".

 After a successful further career on the boards of major UK companies, he was appointed Constable and Governor of Windsor Castle on 18 June 1964.
 He died in London on 14 December 1970, aged 79 and was given a full military funeral at St. George's Chapel, Windsor and was afterwards cremated.

 Allegations

 During his tenure as Governor-General of Australia, Slim was patron of the Fairbridge Farm school child migration to Australia.
-Forty-seven years later, in 2007, three former child migrants alleged Slim sexually assaulted them during visits to Fairbridge Farm.
-The allegations were dismissed at the time both by those who had served under Slim in the army and by his son.
+In 2007 (thirty-seven years after Slim's death), three former child migrants alleged that Slim assaulted them during visits to Fairbridge Farm.
+The allegations were denied at the time by his son.
 The allegations were aired again on ABC television in the programme The Long Journey Home, broadcast on 17 November 2009.
 On 27 February 2017, the ABC again aired allegations against Slim and Fairbridge Farm.

+In 2019 a major road in Canberra was renamed due to the allegations.